praneetmehta/cab-sharing-portal/README.md

  - ability to show occupied seats and available seats
  - ability to show the users currently sharing the cab
  - view status of your own post on your dashboard
+ - FACEBOOK  Login
+ - responsive design (currently optimized only for desktop/laptop(1080p) screens...lots of horizontal scrolling in phones required)

 and much more....